-Fuel Pump Relay This relay will supply the 12 V ignition hot power to your fuel pump when the key is on and in start.
+Fuel Pump Relay This relay will supply the 12 V ignition hot power to your fuel engine RPM when the A/C compressor has been activated.

-AC Signal Relay This relay will supply a ground for the computer to increase engine RPM when the AC compressor has been turned on.
+A/C Signal Relay This relay will supply a ground for the computer to increase check engine light and computer when the key has been turned to on or start position.

-Ignition Relay This relay will supply 12 V ignition hot power to the key has been turned to the on or start position.
+Ignition Relay This relay will supply 12 V ignition hot power to the O2 sensor,